Need help now? Call the Poison Help line at 1-800-222-1222 or visit PoisonHelp.org

 With names like Spice, K2, No More Mr. Nice Guy, and hundreds of others, the drugs often called “synthetic marijuana” are – in reality – very different from marijuana.
-They contain powerful chemicals called cannabimimetics and can cause dangerous health effects.
+They contain powerful chemicals called cannabimimetics and can cause severe, life-threatening health effects: severe agitation and anxiety, nausea, vomiting, seizures, and hallucinations.
 The drugs are made specifically to be abused.
-Like many other illegal drugs, synthetic marijuana is not tested for safety, and users don’t really know exactly what chemicals they are putting into their bodies.
+Like many other illegal drugs, synthetic marijuana is not tested for safety, and users don’t know exactly what chemicals they are putting into their bodies.

 What should you do if someone has used synthetic cannabinoids?